Brian Propp: Boston Bruins

 With the Flyers struggling and general manager Bob Clarke wanting to re-tool the club to get younger, Propp was traded at the 1990 trade deadline to the Boston Bruins where he joined long-time Flyer teammate Dave Poulin who had been dealt there six weeks before.
-With the Bruins, he joined the first-place team in the league, and contributed 12 points in the final 14 games of the regular season.
+With the Bruins, he joined the first-place team in the league and contributed 12 points in the final 14 games of the regular season.
 Propp, who was a pending free agent unlikely to return to Philadelphia the next season, appreciated former teammate Clarke sending him to a top team.
 "Clarkie did me a favor trading me to where we had a chance to win."
-The Bruins continued their success in the post-season and made a run to the Stanley Cup Final where they ultimately fell to the Edmonton Oilers.
+The Bruins continued their success in the post-season and made a run to the Stanley Cup Finals where they ultimately fell to the Edmonton Oilers.
 Propp chipped in four goals and 12 points in 20 playoff games.

-That summer, as a free agent, Propp decided to leave the Bruins and sign with the Minnesota North Stars.
+That summer, as a free agent, Propp decided to leave the Bruins and sign with the Minnesota North Stars, who now had Bobby Clarke as general manager.

 Minnesota North Stars

-After his former club, the Philadelphia Flyers, missed the playoffs for the first time eighteen years following his trade, General Manager Bob Clarke was fired and soon became the General Manager of the Minnesota North Stars.
+After his former club, the Philadelphia Flyers, missed the playoffs for the first time in eighteen years following his trade, general manager Bob Clarke was fired and soon became the general manager of the Minnesota North Stars.
 Just months after trading him away, Clarke acquired Brian Propp by signing him to a free-agent contract.

-Propp enjoyed an excellent debut season in Minnesota, scoring 73 points and helping the team to an improbable run to the Stanley Cup Final, where they lost to the Pittsburgh Penguins.
-Propp was a huge contributor in the playoffs with 8 goals and 23 points in 23 games.
-Brian moved past Bobby Hull on the all-time playoff scoring list among left wingers to become the highest-scoring left winger in NHL playoff history on April.12.1991 as Minnesota North Stars beat Chicago Blackhawks 6–0 in Game 5 in the series as he scored the game-winning goal on Dominik Hasek.
-He was dogged by health issues the next two years and only played 68 games over those two campaigns, and even took a sabbatical to play in Switzerland in 1993.
+Propp enjoyed an excellent debut season in Minnesota, scoring 73 points and helping the team to an improbable run to the Stanley Cup Finals, where they lost to the Pittsburgh Penguins.
+Propp was a huge contributor in the playoffs with eight goals and 23 points in 23 games.
+Propp moved past Bobby Hull on the all-time playoff scoring list among left wingers to become the highest-scoring left winger in NHL playoff history on April 12, 1991 as the North Stars beat the Chicago Blackhawks 6–0 in Game 5 in the series, with Propp leading the charge by scoring first on Dominik Hasek.
+He was plagued by health issues the next two years and only played 68 games over those two campaigns, and even took a sabbatical to play in Switzerland in 1993.
 During his time in Switzerland, he played for Team Canada in the Spengler Cup and helped them to win the tournament.